RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 The projects are imported now into your workspace and is visible in the project explorer.

 CodeReady Workspaces is a full featured IDE and provides language specific capabilities for various project types.
 In order to enable these capabilities, let's convert the imported project skeletons to a Maven projects.
-In the project explorer, right-click on `monolith` and then click on `Convert to Project`.
+In the project explorer, right-click on each project and then click on `Convert to Project` continuously.

 ![codeready-workspace-convert]({% image_path codeready-workspace-convert.png %}){:width="500px"}